• Skip to primary navigation

 The massive antipasto bar also returns to the new space, which was designed in part by the scenic designer of Hamilton and the lighting designer of The Lion King.

-Some say it is overpriced — the meat lasagna has a $27 price tag — but it remains such a go-to for well-heeled theater diners that it made a cameo appearance in the TV series “Smash.”
+Some say it is overpriced — entrees start at $32 and go up to $58 for a steak — but it remains such a go-to for well-heeled theater diners that it made a cameo appearance in the TV series “Smash.”

 • Bond 45, 221 W. 46th St., (212) 869-4545